CN-TU/pysdoclust-stream/README.md

 ## Example

-SDOclustream only requires `numpy`.
+SDOstreamclust only requires `numpy`.
 It is a straighforward algorithm and very easy to configure.
 The main parameters are the number of observers `k`, which determines the size of the model and the parameter `T`, which defines the memory of the algorithm.

 Setting the right `k` (default=300) depends on the variability of the data and the expected number of clusters, but this is quite a robust parameter that gives proper performances with values between [200,500] in most scenarios.
 On the other hand, `T` (default=500) sets the model dynamics and inertia.
 Intuitively, it is the number of points processed that results in a fully replaced model (on average).
 Low `T` is recommended when the data show very fast dynamics, while if data evolution is slow and retaining old clusters is dedired, `T` should be set with high values.